frankaemika/docs/source/libfranka.rst

 * Errors due to a **position limit** violation using a joint position/velocity motion generator, which will produce a ``joint_motion_generator_position_limits_violation``.
-Solving this error should be simple: make sure that the values that you send are in the limits.
+Solving this error should be simple: make sure that the values that you send are in the :ref:`limits<control_parameters_specifications>`.
 Cartesian interfaces also have limits on the joint signals that result after the inverse kinematics: the ``cartesian_motion_generator_joint_position_limits_violation`` will be triggered if the inverse kinematics solver of Control yields a joint configuration out of the limits.